What is the truth about the perfect family that you need to know? Are you ready for the truth?

 Some of you assume you’re the only one whose family has been devastated by divorce, spousal inﬁdelity, sexual assault, mental illnesses, substance abuse, and addictions.

 Everyone needs to view social media with caution and know that there is no such thing as a perfect family.
 You may not know a family’s struggles, flaws, or personal issues, but they exist in every family.Lifehack

-Some of you were raised to believe that other families were perfect, and your family was inherently flawed.
+Some of you believe that other families were perfect, and your family was inherently flawed.
 But that is not true.
 We are all a little bit dysfunctional.

 Here are a few of my favorite examples of dysfunctional families in the Bible.

 - Cain killed his brother Abel.

 - Sarah convinced her husband Abraham to sleep with her handmaiden.

 - Lot’s daughters got him drunk and slept with him.

 - Jacob was married to two sisters who gave him children in a competition for his aﬀection.
 One of those children, Joseph, was sold into slavery by his older brothers.